muratk5n/thirdwave/en/README.md

 ---

 Guy is a total clown.
-Fantastic actor IMO.
+Good actor

 ---